samiamandyesican/497R/1_Airfoil_Analysis/airfoil_analysis.md

 <img src="image-14.png" alt="ReSweepcm.png" width="49%" />
 <img src="image-4.png" alt="ReSweepcm.png" width="49%" />

-From the graphs it seems like increasing camber increases lift ??????????????? which is great.
-However it also leads to more drag at lower angles of attack.
+From the graphs it seems like increasing camber increases lift.
+However it also leads to more drag and eventually stall at lower angles of attack.
 This makes sense since as the airfoil is so curved, rotating it would make the lower surface more perpendicular to the free stream than if it weren't curved.
-Looking at cl/cd we can see that for very low angles of attack, high camber generates a greater ratio of lift to drag, but for higher angles of attack lower camber tends to do better.
+Additionally the curved upper edge would be more likely to have flow separation at lower angles of attack.
+Looking at cl/cd we can see that for very low angles of attack, high camber generates a greater ratio of lift to drag, but for higher angles of attack lower camber tends to do better up to a certain point (around 20 degrees) at which they all pretty much converge.
+At this point both the least and most cambered have stalled out competely and so the shape doesn't do much difference.

+In general we can conclude that highly cambered airfoils increase lift, with drag and stall taking over at lower angles compared to a non-cambered airfoil.

 ### Exploring Maximum Camber Position